 Distance: 1,600 miles (2,575 km)

-The infamous Pan Celtic Race is the longest bikepacking event on our list.
-Normally it takes in Cornwall, Devon, Somerset, Wales, Ireland and Wales again, however, due to the pandemic, the organisers have had to cut the Ireland section out of the 2021 event.
+The infamous Pan Celtic Race is the longest bikepacking event on our lis, taking in Cornwall, Devon, Somerset, Wales, Ireland and Wales again.

 With 30,480 metres (100,000 ft) of elevation, the race is generally completed in 7-14 days, though a shorter route of 900 miles is available as an alternative.
 It begins in Kingsand, Cornwall, and heads south west to Land’s End and up to Bristol.
 From there, you cycle right through Wales’s mountains to eventually finish with a bit of a shin dig with the other competitors.